All Episodes

 What does the verb track mean in that headline?

-In speeches, he spoke of his prudent plan for using the cash to finally pay off his law school loans, expressing relief that he no longer owed, quote, a lady named Sally May, unquote, as he once called the lender.
+In speeches, he spoke of his prudent plan for using the cash to finally pay off his law school loans, expressing relief that he no longer owed, quote, a lady named Sally Mae, unquote, as he once called the lender.

-But at the same time, when he got an eight hundred thousand dollar book advance in twenty twelve, he splurged on an extravagant purchase, eighty thousand dollars for a luxury speed boat.
+But at the same time, when he got an $800,000 book advance in 2012, he splurged on an extravagant purchase, $80,000 for a luxury speedboat, a luxury speedboat.

-He paid eighty thousand dollars for a speedboat because he because uh he and he was so irresponsible because he'd had hundreds of thousands of dollars in debt, Marco Rubio, from his student debt and his mortgage and all that.
+But this now is the greatest scandal that he paid $80,000 for a speedboat because he, because he and he was so irresponsible, because he'd had hundreds of thousands of dollars in debt, Marco Rubio, from his student debt and his mortgage and all that.

 That's all it takes.

-Hillary Clinton herself told us that when they left the White House, they were dead broke.
+Look, Bill and Hillary Clinton, Hillary Clinton herself told us that when they left the White House, they were dead broke.

 They couldn't pay the mortgages on their multiple properties.